soniacastrop/Prediction-UPDRS-Parkinson-scores/README.md

 1. Open the R document and change if necessary the path to the working directory of your R studio.
 Run the entire R document for pre-processing, regression techniques, and glm.

-2.Subsequently (without doing the pre-processing and saving the new data file we cannot execute the .ipynb) we execute the entire pyhton notebook from anaconda. (check you're working directory too).
+2. Subsequently (without doing the pre-processing and saving the new data file we cannot execute the .ipynb) we execute the entire pyhton notebook from anaconda. (check you're working directory too).

 Note1: The result should be the same given the use of a seed.